Prachurja/Ticatoe/README.md

 ### Heroku

 Press the button below to deploy the app to Heroku.
+Enter necessary details.
 Once deployed, click on `Manage App`.
 Go to the `Resources` tab.
 Click on the pencil icon beside `worker java -jar app/build/libs/app.jar`.
 Toggle the switch on, then confirm.

 <button>
   <a href="https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2FPrachurja%2FTicatoe&template=https%3A%2F%2Fgithub.com%2FPrachurja%2FTicatoe">